Covantec/quaive.manual/library/index.rst

 .. image::  images/library-publish-menu.jpeg

-In the selection menue, pick the desired section of the Library:
+In the selection menu, pick the desired section of the Library:

 .. image::  images/library-publish-menu-details.jpeg